thindil/steamsky/bin/doc/MODDING.md

 ## Items types

 ### General informations
-- Open file *game.dat* in *data* directory and edit line which starts with ItemsTypes.
+- Open file *game.dat* in *data* directory.
+Each item type is one line entry with tag `itemtype`.
-- Each value for item type must be separated by comma and space: `, `
-- Whole ItemsTypes entry must be done in one line (if your text editor have automatic line wrap enabled, don't forget to fix it).

 ### Changing existing items types
+- To change name of existing item type, edit `value` attribute for selected type.
 - After change of Item Type don't forget to do proper changes in other data files (like items or recipes) and in this same file if item type was used in one of below settings.

 ### Adding new items types
-- To add new item type, just append it name to ItemsTypes entry.
+- To add new item type, just append new line with tag `itemtype` and it name as `value` attribute.
 - Each new ammunition type must starts with `Ammo` (example: *Ammo150*).
 - Ammunition for harpoon guns must be named `Harpoon`.

+### Removing item types
+- Just remove line with tag `itemtype` and selected item type name as `value` attribute.
+- After delete of Item Type don't forget to do proper changes in other data files (like items or recipes) and in this same file if item type was used in one of below settings.

 ## Repair tools type
-To change which item type is used for repair/upgrading tools, open file *game.dat* in *data* directory and edit line which starts with RepairTools.
+To change which item type is used for repair/upgrading tools, open file *game.dat* in *data* directory and edit `value` attribue of tag `repairtools`.
-Value after equal sign must be existing item type.
+Value must be existing item type.

 ## Cleaning tools type
-To change which item type is used for cleaning ship, open file *game.dat* in *data* directory and edit line which starts with CleaningTools.
-Value after equal sign must be existing item type.
+To change which item type is used for cleaning ship, open file *game.dat* in *data* directory and edit `value` attribute of tag `cleaningrools`.
+Value must be existing item type.

 ## Healing tools type
-To change which item type is used for healing crew members and for deliver medicines to bases, open file *game.dat* in *data* directory and edit line which starts with HealingTools.
-Value after equal sign must be existing item type.
+To change which item type is used for healing crew members and for deliver medicines to bases, open file *game.dat* in *data* directory and edit `value` attribute of tag `healingtools`.
+Value must be existing item type.

 ## Player Ship index
-To change which ship is used as a player ship, open file *game.dat* in *data* directory and edit line which starts with PlayerShipIndex.
-Value after equal sign must be existing ship index from any ships file from *data/ships* directory.
+To change which ship is used as a player ship, open file *game.dat* in *data* directory and edit `value` attribute of tag `playershipindex`.
+Value must be existing ship index from any ships file from *data/ships* directory.

 ## Alchemy tools type
-To change which item type is used for deconstruct items, open file *game.dat* in *data* directory and edit line which starts with AlchemyTools.
-Value after equal sign must be existing item type.
+To change which item type is used for deconstruct items, open file *game.dat* in *data* directory and edit `value` attribute of tag `alchemytools`.
+Value must be existing item type.

 ## Drinks type
-To change which item type is used for reduce thirst, open file *game.dat* in *data* directory and edit line which starts with DrinksType.
-Value after equal sign must be existing item type.
+To change which item type is used for reduce thirst, open file *game.dat* in *data* directory and edit `value` attribute of tag `drinkstype`.
+Value must be existing item type.

 ## Corpse index
-To change which item is used as a body for dead, open file *game.dat* in *data* directory and edit line which starts with CorpseIndex.
-Value after equal sign must be existing item index from any items file from *data/items* directory.
+To change which item is used as a body for dead, open file *game.dat* in *data* directory and edit `value` attribute of tag `corpseindex`.
+Value must be existing item index from any items file from *data/items* directory.

 ## Mission items type
-To change which item type is used for delivery missions, open file *game.dat* in *data* directory and edit line which starts with MissionItemsType.
-Value after equal sign must be existing item type.
+To change which item type is used for delivery missions, open file *game.dat* in *data* directory and edit `value` attribute of tag `missionitemstype`.
+Value must be existing item type.

 ## Food items types
-To change which items types are used as food, open file *game.dat* in *data* directory and edit line which starts with FoodTypes.
-First type is always main type, other types used only when items of previous types are not found in ship cargo.
-Values after equal sign must be existing items types, separated by comma and space: `, `.
+Open file *game.dat* in *data* directory.
+Each food type is one line entry with tag `foodtype`.
+To change name of existing food type, edit `value` attribute for selected type.
+To add new food type, just append new line with tag `itemtype` and it name as `value` attribute.
+Value must be existing item type.
+To remove food type, just remove line with tag `foodtype` and selected food type name as `value` attribute.

 ## Fuel item type
-To change which item type is used as a fuel for ship, open file *game.dat* in *data* directory and edit line which starts with FuelType.
-Value after equal sign must be existing item type.
+To change which item type is used as a fuel for ship, open file *game.dat* in *data* directory and edit `value` attribute of tag `fueltype`.
+Value must be existing item type.

 ## Money index
-To change which item is used as a money, open file *game.dat* in *data* directory and edit line which starts with MoneyIndex.
-Value after equal sign must be existing item index from any items file from *data/items* directory.
+To change which item is used as a money, open file *game.dat* in *data* directory and edit `value` attribute of tag `moneyindex`.
+Value must be existing item index from any items file from *data/items* directory.

 ## Traders ships name
-To change which word in ship names is used to determine trader ship (needed for friendly trader random event), open file *game.dat* in *data* directory and edit line which starts with TradersName.
-Value after equal sign can be any single word.
+To change which word in ship names is used to determine trader ship (needed for friendly trader random event), open file *game.dat* in *data* directory and edit `value` attribute for tag `tradersname`.
+Value can be any single word (but this word must be in trader ships names).

 ## Characters attributes

 ### General informations
-- To change/add/remove characters attributes, open file *game.dat* in *data* directory and edit line which starts with Attributes.
+- To add/remove/change characters attributes, open file *game.dat* in
+  *data* directory.
-- Each value for attribute must have format Attribute Name`:`Description and be separated by semicolon and space: `; `.
-Example: *Dexterity:Nimbleness of character, used in many crafts*
+- Each attribute starts with tag `attribute`.
+Attribute `name` is name of selected attribute.
+Value between `attribute` tags is description of attribute.
+Example *<attribute name="Dexterity">Nimbleness of character, used in many crafts</attrbute>*.
-- Whole Attributes entry must be done in one line (if your text editor have automatic line wrap enabled, don't forget to fix it).

 ### Changing existing attribute
 - After change attribute name, don't forget to made proper changes in this same data file (if needed).
+- To edit attribute name, just edit value of attribute `name`.
+- To change attribute description, just edit text between `attribute` tags.

 ### Adding new attribute
-- To add new attribute, just append it name and description to Attributes entry.
-Name must be unique for each attribute.
+- To add new attribute, just append new line with tag `attribute` with it name as attribute `name` and description between tags `attribute`.

 ## Skills

 ### General informations
-- Open file *game.dat* in *data* directory and edit line which starts with Skills.
+- Open file *game.dat* in *data* directory to add/remove/change skills.
-- Each value for skills must be separated by semicolon and space: `; `
-- Each value have format Skill Name`:`Attribute Name`:`Description.
-Attribute
-  Name must be name of existing attribute from Attributes list.
-Example:
-  *Gunnery:Dexterity:Used by gunners, determine chance to hit enemy in ship combat*
-- Whole Skills entry must be done in one line (if your text editor have automatic line wrap enabled, don't forget to fix it).
+- Each skill starts with tag `skill`.
+Attribute `name` is name of selected skill, attribute `attribute` is name of character attribute (must be defined ealier in this same file).
+Value between `skills` tags is description of skill.
+Example: *<skill name="Gunnery" attribute="Dexterity">Used by gunners, determine chance to hit enemy in ship combat.</skill>*.

 ### Changing existing skills
 - After change skill name, you been need to made proper changes in other game data files (recipes, items and this same file) if needed.
+- To change skill name, just edit value of `name` attribute of selected skill.
-- To change which attribute is assigned to selected skill, just enter new name of existing attribute from Attributes list.
+- To change assigned attribute to selected skill enter new name in attribute `attribute`.
+Name must be existing attribute name, defined ealier in this same file.
+- To change skill description, just edit text between `skill` tags.

 ### Adding new skills
-- To add new skill, just append it name and assigned attribute name to Skills entry.
+- To add new skill, just append new line with tag `skill` with it name as attribute `name`, assigned attribute to skill as attribute `attribute` and description between tags `skill`.

 ## Condition attribute name
-To change which attribute is used to raise character condition, open file *game.dat* in *data* directory and edit line which starts with ConditionName.
-Value after equal sign must be existing attribute name.
+To change which attribute is used to raise character condition, open file *game.dat* in *data* directory and edit attribute `value` of tag `conditionname`.
+Value must be existing attribute name.

 ## Strength attribute name
-To change which attribute is used to count character maximum encumbrance, open file *game.dat* in *data* directory and edit line which starts with StrenghtName.
-Value after equal sign must be existing attribute name.
+To change which attribute is used to count character maximum encumbrance, open file *game.dat* in *data* directory and edit attribute `value` of tag `strenghtname`.
+Value must be existing attribute name.

 ## Healing skill name
-To change which skill is used for healing wounded crew members, open file *game.dat* in *data* directory and edit line which starts with HealingSkill.
-Value after equal sign must be existing skill name.
+To change which skill is used for healing wounded crew members, open file *game.dat* in *data* directory and edit `value` attribute of tag `healingskill`.
+Value must be existing skill name.

 ## Piloting skill name
-To change which skill is used for piloting ship, open file *game.dat* in *data* directory and edit line which starts with PilotingSkill.
-Value after equal sign must be existing skill name.
+To change which skill is used for piloting ship, open file *game.dat* in *data* directory and edit `value` attribute of tag `pilotingskill`.
+Value must be existing skill name.

 ## Engineering skill name
-To change which skill is used for engineering duty, open file *game.dat* in *data* directory and edit line which starts with EngineeringSkill.
-Value after equal sign must be existing skill name.
+To change which skill is used for engineering duty, open file *game.dat* in *data* directory and edit `value` attribute of tag `engineeringskill`.
+Value must be existing skill name.

 ## Gunnery skill name
-To change which skill is used for operating guns on ship, open file *game.dat* in *data* directory and edit line which starts with GunnerySkill.
-Value after equal sign must be existing skill name.
+To change which skill is used for operating guns on ship, open file *game.dat* in *data* directory and edit `value` attribute of tag `gunneryskill`.
+Value must be existing skill name.

 ## Talking skill name
-To change which skill is used for talking in bases or with other ships (trades, repairs, recruit, etc), open file *game.dat* in *data* directory and edit line which starts with TalkingSkill.
-Value after equal sign must be existing skill name.
+To change which skill is used for talking in bases or with other ships (trades, repairs, recruit, etc), open file *game.dat* in *data* directory and edit `value` attribute of tag `talkingskill`.
+Value must be existing skill name.

 ## Spotting skill name
-To change which skill is used for spotting things (other ships, etc), open file *game.dat* in *data* directory and edit line which starts with PerceptionSkill.
-Value after equal sign must be existing skill name.
+To change which skill is used for spotting things (other ships, etc), open file *game.dat* in *data* directory and edit `value` attribute of tag `perceptionskill`.
+Value must be existing skill name.

 ## Player character index
-To change which mobile data is used for starting player character data (attributes, skills, etc), open file *game.dat* in *data* directory and edit line which starts with PlayerIndex.
-Value after equal sign must be existing mobile index from any mobiles file from *data/mobs* directory.
+To change which mobile data is used for starting player character data (attributes, skills, etc), open file *game.dat* in *data* directory and edit `value` attribute of tag `playerindex`.
+Value must be existing mobile index from any mobiles file from *data/mobs* directory.

 ## Head armor type
-To change which item type is used as a head armor for characters, open file *game.dat* in *data* directory and edit line which starts with HeadArmor.
+To change which item type is used as a head armor for characters, open file *game.dat* in *data* directory and edit `value` attribute of tag `headarmor`.
-Value after equal sign must be existing item type.
+Value must be existing item type.

 ## Torso armor type
-To change which item type is used as a torso armor for characters, open file *game.dat* in *data* directory and edit line which starts with ChestArmor.
+To change which item type is used as a torso armor for characters, open file *game.dat* in *data* directory and edit `value` attribute of tag `chestarmor`.
-Value after equal sign must be existing item type.
+Value must be existing item type.

 ## Arms armor type
-To change which item type is used as an arms armor for characters, open file *game.dat* in *data* directory and edit line which starts with ArmsArmor.
+To change which item type is used as an arms armor for characters, open file *game.dat* in *data* directory and edit `value` attribute of tag `armsarmor`.
-Value after equal sign must be existing item type.
+Value must be existing item type.

 ## Legs armor type
-To change which item type is used as a legs armor for characters, open file *game.dat* in *data* directory and edit line which starts with LegsArmor.
+To change which item type is used as a legs armor for characters, open file *game.dat* in *data* directory and edit `value` attribute of tag `legsarmor`.
-Value after equal sign must be existing item type.
+Value must be existing item type.

 ## Shield type
-To change which item type is used as a shield for characters, open file *game.dat* in *data* directory and edit line which starts with ShieldType.
+To change which item type is used as a shield for characters, open file *game.dat* in *data* directory and edit `value` attribute of tag `shieldtype`.
-Value after equal sign must be existing item type.
+Value must be existing item type.

 ## Weapon type
-To change which item type is used as a weapon by characters, open file *game.dat* in *data* directory and edit line which starts with WeaponType.
+To change which item type is used as a weapon by characters, open file *game.dat* in *data* directory and edit `value` attribute of tag `weapontype`.
-Value after equal sign must be existing item type.
+Value must be existing item type.

 ## Dodging skill name
-To change which skill is used for dodges in character's combat, open file *game.dat* in *data* directory and edit line which starts with DodgeSkill.
-Value after equal sign must be existing skill name.
+To change which skill is used for dodges in character's combat, open file *game.dat* in *data* directory and edit `value` attribute of tag `dodgeskill`.
+Value must be existing skill name.

+## Unarmed skill name
+To change which skill is used for chance to hit enemy in character's combat when character don't have weapon, open file *game.dat* in *data* directory and edit `value` attribute of tag `unarmedskill`.
+Value must be existing skill name.

 ## Items